BenMiriello/big-o-visualizer/README.md

 # Visualize Big O

-*Enter a Javascript function and see a graph of its change in computational complexity for increasing inputs.*
+*Enter a Javascript function and view a graph of its computational complexity.*

 ### Built using:
 - React